-Cyber is often referred to as the fifth warfighting domain—along with land, sea, air, and space—and defense leaders recognize that their mission readiness is significantly impacted by cyber threats that are growing in scale, speed, and sophistication.
+Cyber is often referred to as the fifth warfighting domain—along with land, sea, air, and space.
+Defense leaders recognize that their mission readiness is significantly impacted by cyber threats that are growing in scale, speed, and sophistication.

 A key foundation of today’s military readiness is cyber risk management, and numerous initiatives are under way within the Department of Defense (DoD) with a collective focus on reducing the network intrusion attack surface.